mikehadlow/mikehadlow.github.io/content/posts/team-topologies.md

 2. Collaboration.
 Two teams work together for innovation and rapid discovery.
 Short lived.
 Highly coupled.
 3. Facilitating.
 One team trains/mentors another team to adopt a new technology or technique.
 Short lived.
 Highly coupled.

-Each of the fundamental team types described above: stream-aligned, enabling, complicated-subsystem, and platform, has typical interaction modes in a table:
+Each of the fundamental team types described above: stream-aligned, enabling, complicated-subsystem, and platform, has typical interaction modes described in the following table:

 | Team Type | Collaboration | X-as-a-service | Facilitating |
 |---|---|---|---|